Loveson1/miniboard/README.md

 Testing: Add unit and integration tests using Jest/React Testing Library.

 Deploy: Already works with Vercel — continuous deployment can be improved with GitHub Actions.

-✨ Built with love, patience, and a little help from an amigo 🤝